 In July 2019, British Airways was fined €204,6 million by the ICO for violating article 31 of the GDPR.
 In September 2018, an incident occurred when the British Airways website diverted users’ traffic to a hacker website, which resulted in hackers stealing the personal data of more than 500,000 customers.
-Other examples include Marriott International in July 2019, who were fined €110 million, and even Google, who were fined €50 million in January 2019.
+Other examples include Marriott International in July 2019, which was fined €110 million, and even Google, which was fined €50 million in January 2019.

-We, at Cloudanix have a variety of recipes for your cloud audit and remediation which implements rules so that you adhere to the various compliance standards, one of them being GDPR.
-To know more about how we help you to be GDPR compliant, check this link.
+We at Cloudanix, have a variety of recipes for your cloud audit and remediation which implements rules so that you adhere to the various compliance standards, one of them being GDPR.
+Visit the following to know more about how we help you to be GDPR compliant.

 Know more about

 - A Definitive List Of Various Compliance Standards And What They Mean.

 - HIPAA Compliance – A Comprehensive Guide.